ascholerChemeketa/cs160Reader/_sources/Binary/Bits.rst

 * A tiny part of the light-reflecting surface of a CD.
 * Part of a radio signal.

 Computers do all of their processing in terms of bits - any piece of information a computer stores or manipulates is stored as a sequence of these on/off values.
-For different purposes a computer may use any of the mechanisms listed above (or many others) to represent those bits.
+For different purposes, a computer may use any of the mechanisms listed above (or many others) to represent those bits.

 .. pseudo_h4:: Self Check